Frozen and tinned food: Our tips and tricks!

 Coconut milk is used in many of The Fast 800 recipes as it is a source of healthy fat to keep you fuller for longer.

-Avoid tinned fruits, meats and meals, such as baked beans and spaghetti, which often include unnecessary additives.
+Tinned foods to leave on the shelf – Avoid tinned fruits, meats and meals, such as baked beans and spaghetti, which often include unnecessary additives.

-The Fast 800 online programme offers over 400 nutritionist-developed recipes.
+The Fast 800 Online Programme offers over 400 nutritionist-developed recipes.
 Here’s a taster of what you can expect.

 An excellent way to minimise waste, and save time down the track, is to freeze food.